-Plan a time to talk with your roommate.
-Use this document to begin a dialogue about your hopes and expectations for your room this year.
+Use these questions to share about your hopes and expectations for your room this year.

-It might feel uncomfortable or awkward to start these conversations, but communicating now can help to make your room a comfortable place to live for the rest of the year!
+It might feel uncomfortable or awkward to start these conversations, but clear communication now can help to make your room a comfortable place to live all year long!

 Remember: Your roommate cannot read your mind!

-• Since you come from unique families and backgrounds you have different expectations about what it means to be a good roommate.
+• You come from unique families and backgrounds and have different expectations about what it means to be a good roommate.

 • The best way to get along with your roommate and to help her understand what you want is to kindly and specifically TELL HER your expectations.